trovu/trovu/Namespaces.md

     de.w berlin

-Here, we force the namespace [de](https://github.com/trovu/trovu-data/blob/master/shortcuts/de.yml).
+Here, we add the namespace [de](https://github.com/trovu/trovu-data/blob/master/shortcuts/de.yml).
 This means that for this very query

 - the [de](https://github.com/trovu/trovu-data/blob/master/shortcuts/de.yml) namespace is added to the `namespaces` list, with the highest priority.
 - Also, since `de` is a language, the language setting is changed to `de`.